Cargo cult: Theoretical explanations

 Anthropologist Anthony F. C. Wallace conceptualized the "Tuka movement" as a revitalization movement.
 Peter Worsley's analysis of cargo cults placed the emphasis on the economic and political causes of these popular movements.
 He viewed them as "proto-national" movements by indigenous peoples seeking to resist colonial interventions.
 He observed a general trend away from millenarianism towards secular political organization through political parties and cooperatives.

 Theodore Schwartz was the first to emphasize that both Melanesians and Europeans place great value on the demonstration of wealth.
-"The two cultures met on the common ground of materialistic competitive striving for prestige through entrepreneurial achievement of wealth."
+"The two cultures, broadly speaking, met on the common ground of materialistic, competitive striving for prestige through entrepreneurial achievement of wealth."
 Melanesians felt "relative deprivation" in their standard of living, and thus came to focus on cargo as an essential expression of their personhood and agency.

 Peter Lawrence was able to add greater historical depth to the study of cargo cults, and observed the striking continuity in the indigenous value systems from pre-cult times to the time of his study.
 Kenelm Burridge, in contrast, placed more emphasis on cultural change, and on the use of memories of myths to comprehend new realities, including the "secret" of European material possessions.
 His emphasis on cultural change follows from Worsley's argument on the effects of capitalism; Burridge points out these movements were more common in coastal areas which faced greater intrusions from European colonizers.

 Cargo cults often develop during a combination of crises.
 Under conditions of social stress, such a movement may form under the leadership of a charismatic figure.
 This leader may have a "vision" (or "myth-dream") of the future, often linked to an ancestral efficacy ("mana") thought to be recoverable by a return to traditional morality.
 This leader may characterize the present state as a dismantling of the old social order, meaning that social hierarchy and ego boundaries have been broken down.

 Contact with colonizing groups brought about a considerable transformation in the way indigenous peoples of Melanesia have thought about other societies.
 Early theories of cargo cults began from the assumption that practitioners simply failed to understand technology, colonization, or capitalist reform; in this model, cargo cults are a misunderstanding of the systems involved in resource distribution, and an attempt to acquire such goods in the wake of interrupted trade.
 However, many of these practitioners actually focus on the importance of sustaining and creating new social relationships, with material relations being secondary.

 Since the late twentieth century, alternative theories have arisen.
 For example, some scholars, such as Kaplan and Lindstrom, focus on Europeans' characterization of these movements as a fascination with manufactured goods and what such a focus says about consumerism.
 Others point to the need to see each movement as reflecting a particularized historical context, even eschewing the term "cargo cult" for them unless there is an attempt to elicit an exchange relationship from Europeans.